madhuakula/kubernetes-goat/guide/src/scenarios/scenario-4.md

-# Container escape to access host system
+# Container escape to access the host system

 ## Scenario Information

-Most of the monitoring, tracing and debugging software require to run with extra privileges and capabilities.
-Here in this scenario, we will see a pod with extra capabilities and privileges including HostPath allows us to gain access to host system and provide Node level configuration to gain complete cluster compromise.
+Most of the monitoring, tracing, and debugging software requires to run with extra privileges and capabilities.
+Here in this scenario, we will see a pod with extra capabilities and privileges including HostPath allows us to gain access to the host system and provide Node level configuration to gain complete cluster compromise.

 * To get started with the scenario, navigate to [http://127.0.0.1:1233](http://127.0.0.1:1233)